AxdeKlerk/SLP/TESTING.md

 As a **developer**, I want to **deploy the application to *Heroku*** so that **users can access the live site**.

 **What Was Tested**
-- Successful deployment of the *Djang*o application to Heroku.
+- Successful deployment of the *Django* application to Heroku.
 - Correct build and release process using *Heroku* *Git* integration.
 - Environment variables securely configured in the *Heroku* dashboard.
 - Static and media files loading correctly in production.